Search by Keyword

 The Beatles never performed the song live but, on his "Out There" tour which ran from May 4th, 2013 in Belo Horizonte, Brazil to October 22nd, 2015 in Buffalo, New York, Paul McCartney included the song in his set list, habitually announcing it as "for the kids."

-Also to be mentioned here is its twice inclusion in the movie “Yellow Submarine,” which premiered here in the U.S. on November 13th, 1968.
+Also to be mentioned here is its twice inclusion in the movie “Yellow Submarine,” which premiered here in the US on November 13th, 1968.
 The first time the song is heard in the film is during an animated sequence within the storyline of the movie.
 Then, at the very end of the film, actual footage of The Beatles reciting humorous dialog ends with them counting off a truncated version of “All Together Now” ending with the title of the song appearing in print on the big screen in eleven different languages.
-This makes for a fitting conclusion for a childrens movie, whetting the appetite of Beatles fans to get their hands on the soon-to-be-released soundtrack album that contains this simple but infectious song.
+This makes for a fitting conclusion to a children's movie, whetting the appetite of Beatles fans, young and old, to get their hands on the soon-to-be-released soundtrack album that contained this simple but infectious song.